integrations/terraform-provider-github/website/docs/r/repository_collaborator.html.markdown

 Provides a GitHub repository collaborator resource.

+~> Note: github_repository_collaborator cannot be used in conjunction with github_repository_collaborators or they will fight over what your policy should be.

 This resource allows you to add/remove collaborators from repositories in your organization or personal account.
 For organization repositories, collaborators can have explicit (and differing levels of) read, write, or administrator access to